 The music we play, chamber music for small ensembles, was never originally intended for the concert hall.
 Its original audience was smaller groups of people gathered in private homes.
 We have been experimenting with ways of bringing live music back into everyday life on a small scale.
 We call these experiments “Pop-Up Concerts” and they pop up whenever we have an idea or an opportunity.
+Some of these experiments have become annual events!

 The annual Culture Days weekend at the end of September is a national event filled with free presentations by many different cultural organizations across the country.
 The Schoen Duo Studio offers free events on Culture Days: Suzuki Early Childhood Education and Creative Ensemble Lab “taster” classes, and a pop-up concert featuring our latest works in progress.
 The September 2018 Culture days events were at La Cité Francophone.
 The concert portion featured a set of our trademark layered compositions using the loop station, including the first completed section of the River Crossing Soundscape.